Topic 4 Exercises

 } else

-//This way the program will close if it matches the day of the week we entered.
-Otherwise, it will use the else to go to the next conditional.
+//In this way the program will close if it matches the day of the week we have entered.
+Otherwise it will use the else to go to the next conditional.

 //For Tuesday.